-What to do if you have acne scars?
+What should you do if you have acne scars?

 Treatments that target acne scars are usually those that penetrate further into the skin.
-Chemical peels containing alpha-hydroxy acids such as lactic or glycolic acids are preferred since they dissolve the build-up of dead skin cells, allowing healthy cells to replace them.
-This exfoliating effect removes skin discolouration and improves skin texture, minimizing imperfections such as dark spots and acne scars.
-For natural alternatives, rose hip, evening primrose oil, as well as aloe vera helps regenerate the skin and are known to reduce acne scars.
+Chemical peels containing alpha-hydroxy acids such as lactic or glycolic acids are preferred since they dissolve the buildup of dead skin cells, allowing healthy cells to replace them.
+This exfoliating effect removes skin discolouration and improves skin texture, minimising imperfections such as dark spots and acne scars.
+For natural alternatives, rose hip, evening primrose oil, and aloe vera help regenerate the skin and are known to reduce acne scars.

 It’s always better to prevent acne scars rather than fight them.
 So avoid pinching or poking at pimples.
 In most cases, following a proper skincare routine and having a good lifestyle is enough, except for those where genetics or hormones are involved.